aldamian/django-agenda/README.md

 ## Description

 This is a Python/Django app which provides the functionalities of an Agenda.

-I created this application during the 10 May - 10 June 2021 individual ASSIST internship.
+This was created during the 10 May - 10 June 2021 individual ASSIST internship.

 ## How to install the application